healthonnet/hash-based-index-splitter/README.md

 The shards will be named part0, part1, part2, and part3.

 It is assumed that your unique ID field is called "id".
-If this is not the case, use the -idField param.
+If this is not the case, use the -idField parameter.

 Full usage: